Bringing Quirky History to Life with Alternative Heritage

 Due to everything we do for clients revolving around specific briefs and goals, we wanted to do something that was entirely us.
 Alternative Heritage perfectly reflects our team’s innovative and energetic way of working, simultaneously treating residents and visitors to something totally unique that gives insight into the region’s strong personality and spirit.

-There are currently fourteen plaques dotted around Hull and other areas, such as the one in Brough that reminds everyone of when local businessman Graham Boanas waded across the River Humber in 2005.
+There are currently nineteen plaques dotted around Hull and other areas, such as the Dry Pool Bridge one, which honours John Venn (Hull Mathematician, Philosopher and Anglican priest) and his epic strong beard in a clever design.
 There are plenty more in the pipeline and we’re getting loads of suggestions, so if you have something that you think should be celebrated you’re very welcome to pitch an idea.

 “The only restriction is that it has to be something worthwhile and genuine,” says Calvin.
 “Other than that, we’re always up for hearing from people and sharing stories that may have been forgotten.”